itayshlanger/AWS_platform_engineering/README.md

 ```
 sudo systemctl restart jenkins
 ```
-- log in to jenkins and go to Manage Jenkins > ThinBackup > restore (check restore plugins)
+- log in to jenkins and go to Manage Jenkins > ThinBackup > restore latest version(check restore plugins as well)
 - Restart jenkins again and log in with the Username: User and Password : User (Adminasstrive user)

 **Visual examples:**